Lena1985/frontend-nanodegree-mobile-portfolio_Lena/README.md

 * <a href="http://getbootstrap.com/components/">Bootstrap's Components</a>

 ## What I did in general:
-* I minified all pictures with "ImageOptim" to reduce their size
+* I minified all pictures with "ImageOptim" to reduce their size After that I reduced the size of the images again, manually, because optimizing with ImageOptim wasn't sufficient.

 ## What I did to optimize the Performance of the Portfolio: